AlasdairGray/alasdairgray.github.io/BDM/EntityIdentification.md

 Tasks:
 1. Idenitfy the entities that exist in the statements
 1. State which entities need to be represented with nodes (IRIs) and which are data values
+1. What commonsense knowledge/reasoning can you apply to the statements?
+Give some examples of what you infer.